Do you work for a healthcare company looking to expand its current blog or create a new one?

 Finding healthcare blog topics after you’ve published dozens of blogs is a serious challenge.
 Thankfully, Google provides free tools like Google Trends to help lead you to the best topic ideas.

-For example, in this Google Trends search of the query’ strep throat’, the results reveal a downward trend for search traffic in recent months.
+For example, in this Google Trends search of the query’ strep throat’, the results reveal a downward trend in interest in recent months.

 So it might not be the best idea to target a plain strep throat article right now, but Google Trends has more tricks in store.

 Below the graph of search traffic and regional distribution that appear on Trends pages, there is a related topics and queries section.
-Here we can see that the query ‘how does strep throat spread to others’ has increased in search volumed by 3800% in one month.
+Here we can see that the query ‘how does strep throat spread to others’ has increased in popularity by 3800% in one month.

 Producing an article targeting this query could produce solid results.
 You can see how Google Trends can help you find great topics backed by real data.